arongate/tiny-websocket-app/README.md

 ### Terraform

-The `terraform` folder contains Terraform code for deploying the WebSocket server on AWS App Runner.
+The `terraform` folder contains Terraform code for deploying the solution:

-- **File:**
+- Backend

+  With in any of the following ways
-  - `main.tf`: Terraform code for AWS App Runner deployment.
+  - in App Runner
+  - as an ECS Task in an ECS cluster behind a load balancer

+- Frontend

+  - as a Static Single page application uploaded in an s3 bucket and distributed using a Cloudfront distribution.

 ## Getting Started